Louis Delétraz

 Louis Charles Hubert Delétraz (born 22 April 1997) is a Swiss racing driver currently competing in the IMSA SportsCar Championship for Cadillac Wayne Taylor Racing and in the European Le Mans Series for AO by TF.

-Additionally, Delétraz won the Formula Renault Northern European Cup in 2015, as well as being the defending two-time European Le Mans Series champion.
-He is the son of former Formula One and Le Mans 24 Hours driver Jean-Denis Delétraz.
+Delétraz won the Formula Renault Northern European Cup in 2015, as well as being a record-setting four-time champion in the European Le Mans Series.
+He also won the LMP2 Pro-Am class of the 2025 24 Hours of Le Mans.
+He is the son of former Formula One and Le Mans 24 Hours class winner Jean-Denis Delétraz.

 Early career

 Soap box racing

-Delétraz was introduced to racing by his father Jean-Denis, who forbid him from racaing karts competitively until he was ten years old.
+Delétraz was introduced to racing by his father Jean-Denis, who forbid him from racing karts competitively until he was ten years old.
 As a result, Delétraz began racing with soap boxes, building them together with his father.

 Karting

 Delétraz began karting in his native Switzerland 2008, winning the Vega Trofeo Super Mini class the following year.
 Third-place finishes followed in the KF3 Bridgestone Cup Switzerland and Vega Trofeo Junior categories in 2010 before winning the latter championship in 2011.